Amazon KDP Select might be a good idea for your backlist books

-A lot has been written about the choice between Amazon KDP Select exclusivity and open publishing when it comes to new releases, but what about when titles are over a year old and are slowing in sales and are set to be firmly labelled as backlisted books?
+A lot has been written about the choice between Amazon KDP Select exclusivity and open publishing when it comes to new release titles.

-As an almost devout believer in open publishing, I have to say that when it comes to my backlist, Amazon KDP Select may have its advantages.
+I am a firm believer in open publishing.
+But I have to say that when it comes to my backlist, Amazon KDP Select has its advantages.

-While it is a given that Amazon dominates the ebook and book market, there is no doubt that the others, including Apple, Barnes and Noble and Kobo can contribute a lot of sales in the first year after a title is published.
+While it is not news that Amazon dominates the ebook and book market, there is no doubt that the others, including Apple, Barnes and Noble and Kobo can contribute a lot of sales in the first year after a new book is published.

-But what about when a title is five years old?
+But what about when a title is two, three or five years old?

-As much as I hate the fact that Kindle Unlimited reduces royalties (unfairly perhaps), one must say that it is one of the most effective means of attracting new readers.
+As much as I hate the fact that Kindle Unlimited reduces royalties (unfairly perhaps), it is one of the most effective means of attracting new readers.

 At a price, yes.
 But it works.